-Ela is an Accessibility Specialist at TetraLogical.
+Ela is a Principal Accessibility Specialist at TetraLogical.
 She has 12 years’ experience in the digital accessibility field and specialises in user experience and user research, in particular with people with disabilities.

 Formerly at Barclays, Systems Concepts, Vision Australia and U1 Group, Ela has a strong background in strategy and accessibility program management both in-house and on the consultancy side.
 Ela is experienced in delivering training in both design and development both remotely and in person.
 She has contributed to the W3C Authoring Tool Accessibility Guidelines as a tester and has participated in the Scope Big Hack advisory board.

 Felicity is a Project Manager at TetraLogical.
 She has over nine years' experience in management consultancy, working for companies such as Breakthrough Global running projects and productions with a heavy focus on web-based training for clients dispersed across the globe.

 Felicity is a communication and behavioural learning specialist, comfortable working in a range of settings to provide intensive communication skills training, one to one coaching, seminar facilitation, and specialist mental health training.
 She has a creative background and previously founded and ran her own theatre company where she created and delivered a wide range of productions, workshops, and fundraising events.
 She also has experience working in the care sector, including domiciliary and hospice support.

 We dedicate some of our time to supporting knowledge share in the technology community.
 This includes contributing to community projects, conferences, and mentoring schemes.